8.2 Preview: Healer Essence Breakdown

 This is basically the “mana” Essence (with a strong self-heal theme) and the minor holds up well from a strength perspective on any fight where you’re able to make good use of the extra mana.

 The Major power on the other hand is problematic.
-The first two ranks just double your mana regen for 10-12 seconds when clicked which is so unimpactful that it feels like a PTR placeholder.
+The first two ranks just double your mana regen for 12-15 seconds when clicked which is so unimpactful that it feels like a PTR placeholder.
 Compare that to spreading seeds to 30 people and immediately impacting the raid, reversing time on a party member, or burst healing someone back to full.
-8000 mana over 10 seconds.
+12000 mana over 15 seconds.
 It’s effectively a passive essence that you still have to spend a global cooldown on.
-The addition of Leech on the Epic version is slightly more interesting since you’ll feel unkillable over the duration but it’s still a pretty bad button press.
-Remember that all of this is tied to a long three minute cooldown.
+To make it worse, it’s numerically very strong.
+So there is a high chance we’re forced into using an uninteractive, boringly effective Major (if you can utilize the extra mana which most non-Paladins can).

 The minor is an absolute blaster.
 You’re looking at about ~35,000 mana over an eight minute fight on top of a powerful versatility buff with high uptime.
 The self-heal is a cherry on top so don’t worry too much if it overheals heavily.
-Assuming you aren’t a Glimmerdin and ignoring potential Ever Rising Tide shenanigans (covered in the next article) you are likely to use this as your first Essence until you hit neck level 55 and can swap it to your minor slot.
+Assuming you aren’t a Glimmerdin you are likely to use this at least until you unlock your next minor slot at 55 but there is also a fair chance it becomes your default beyond then too.

 How to get it